-Aside from his therapy dog, Misty, and visits to the outside world, “I need to be alone,” he said.
+Aside from his service-dog-in-training Misty and visits to the outside world, “I need to be alone,” he said.
 “I need to find my place in the world again.
 I’ve spent my whole adult life in prison.”

 He’s about two miles down the road from his father, who he calls his best friend.
 It wasn’t always like that.

 Brown was a star athlete at Cape Elizabeth High School and expected to win a college scholarship for basketball when he suffered a knee injury that ended his season.